 Be careful not to over mix.
 The minute it forms a ball, go ahead and take it out of the pan and began to roll it out of press it into your pie plate.

-I personally roll mine between two pieces of parchment paper as I prefer to use this whole recipe for a bottom and top of a pie and it does work to cover the whole pie.
+I personally roll mine between two pieces of parchment paper as I prefer to use this whole recipe for a bottom and top of a pie.

 Once you add the pie crust to the bottom of your pie plate, go ahead and add in as many apples as you want.
-You can make the vegan apple pie very full with apples and I do recommend it!
+Make the vegan apple pie very full with apples it’s worth it.

 Next, you will roll out the excess pie dough, see the Oil Pie Crust recipe if you don’t know what I am talking about, and you will place it over the bottom pie crust and apples.